 The tax free savings account (TFSA) has been available to Canadians for a while now.
-One of the benefits of being a year older is that you now have another $5,500 of contribution room available to invest in your TFSA.
+One of the benefits of being a year older is that you now have more contribution room available to invest in your TFSA.

 My wife and I have made full use of our TFSA room because we have a $20,000 emergency fund which fits our TFSA accounts like a glove.
 There are many different potential uses for TFSA accounts, but keeping an emergency fund is a good one, since all interest earned in the account is tax free.
 We keep the emergency fund TFSA at ING Direct – see how to get a $25 bonus here from ING.